 9 teens injured in shooting outside California house party

-Police say nine teenagers were injured when two people opened fire on a crowd of young people standing outside a Northern California house as a party was ending.
-Police say nine teenagers were injured when two people opened fire on a crowd of young people standing outside a Northern California house as a party was ending.
+Police say nine teenagers were injured when two suspects opened fire on a crowd of young people standing outside a Northern California house as a party was ending.
+The San Francisco Chronicle reports eight teenagers were shot and one was trampled Sunday by the frantic crowd running away from the home in Vallejo.

 Add your comments below